Tuition, fees, and estimated books - together we have it covered.

 - DEADLINE: Complete the Free Application for Federal Student Aid (FAFSA) and be awarded aid by July 1

 The university will evaluate the eligibility of all entering students who may qualify based on their completed financial aid application and submission of additional information as needed.
-Students must apply for financial aid each year to continue in the program.

-- Continuously enroll full-time each semester
+- Enroll full-time each semester

 - Meet Satisfactory Academic Progress each semester

-- Qualify for Federal Pell Grant every year
+- Qualify for Federal Pell Grant

-- Meet the deadline stated above every year
+- Meet the deadline stated above

 In the event a student does not meet the renewal criteria, he or she may appeal to the Office of Financial Aid only if there is an extenuating circumstance (such as death of a relative, an injury or illness, other).